 Will I be offered temporary housing?

-During your interview, a housing officer will discuss whether or not you need temporary
+During your interview, a homeless assessment officer will discuss whether or not you need temporary housing.

 Temporary accommodation management and support

 They can help you with: